23 Mar 2023

 Who does my conveyancing?

-One of the first things a solicitor or conveyancer will do is conduct searches with organisations, such as local authorities and utility companies.
+One of the first things a conveyancing solicitor will do is conduct searches with organisations, such as local authorities and utility companies.
 This is to ensure that there are no building plans underway near the property you are wanting to purchase.

 The searches also reveal if there are any sewers running close to the property, if the area is categorised as a flood risk, and whether it has any financial liabilities handing over it from past inhabitants.